The best defense is a good offense.

 Our own website, for example:

 (Note the link has our official web address in the link.
-Official websites for our bank are: PeoplesBankNC.com and bancodelagente.com)
+Official website for our bank is PeoplesBankNC.com)

 If you have question about third party links in our email or on our website, please don’t hesitate to contact us directly: